youlovemail/Email-Extractor/README.md

 Locating email addresses inside large text files, documents, or website content can be a slow and tiring task when done manually.
 If you are working with long files or multiple documents, checking every line to find email addresses becomes time-consuming and inefficient.
 A Free Email Extractor Online Tool helps simplify this process by automatically identifying email addresses within seconds.

-Our [Youlovemail Online Email Extractor Tool](https://youlovemail.com/) scans text or uploaded files and collects all detected email addresses into a single list.
+Our [Online Email Extractor Tool](https://youlovemail.com/) scans text or uploaded files and collects all detected email addresses into a single list.
 You can simply paste your content or upload a file, and the tool will instantly detect email patterns.
 Since it runs directly in your browser, there is no need to install any software.

 This tool is especially useful for marketers, developers, researchers, students, and business professionals who need a quick way to gather email contacts from various types of data.